turbot/steampipe-plugin-aws/docs/tables/aws_elastic_beanstalk_environment.md

 ```

-### List environments which has configuration update or application version deployment in-progress
+### List environments which have configuration updates and application version deployments in progress

 ```sql
 select